 It’s also worth noting that, as a single-owner LLC, you must pay income tax on any money in the business account.
 This is applicable even if you leave it in the company’s bank account at the end of the year for future expenses or to expand your company.

 If your LLC generates a profit at the end of the year after deducting business expenses, you’ll owe taxes to the IRS in accordance with your personal income tax rate.
 If you make a loss for the year, you can deduct the business’s losses from your personal income.

+Multi-member LLCs, with two or more members, are taxed as a “pass-through entity” unless you choose corporate tax status.
+More on that below.
 Like single-member LLCs, multi-member pass-through entities do not pay income tax in their own right – each member pays taxes on the LLC’s income in proportion to their ownership.

 You can opt to be taxed as either a C-Corp or an S-Corp.
 If you aren’t sure what the difference is, here’s what you need to know: